 Lisa began working at CDA in 2010.
 She has led three trips, including two congressional delegations, to the island and regularly contributes to CDA publications including the Cuba Central News Blast.

-Vivian Ramos is the Administrative Assistant at the Center for Democracy in the Americas.
+Vivian Ramos is the Office and Program Coordinator at the Center for Democracy in the Americas.
 A native Washingtonian, she became passionate about Latin American after her first trip to Guatemala, El Salvador and Honduras in 2005.
 Subsequently, she decided as an undergraduate at James Madison University to major in International Affairs, with a concentration in Latin America, and a Spanish language minor.
 There, she focused on such topics as the post-transitional period after the Salvadoran civil war and the history of the Guatemalan civil conflict.
-Vivian is continuing her studies as a Master’s candidate at George Mason University, focusing on Global Conflict and Security, specifically the effects of conflict in Central America.
+Vivian recently graduated with a Master’s degree from George Mason University, focusing on Global Conflict and Security, specifically the effects of conflict in Central America.
 During the summer of 2012, Vivian studied in Buenos Aires, where she learned about historic and current human rights issues in Argentine society.
 She is fluent in Spanish.

-Lela Singh is a new program and research assistant at the Center for Democracy in the Americas.
+Lela Singh is a Program Associate and the Publications Coordinator at the Center for Democracy in the Americas.
 Lela grew up in D.C. speaking Spanish around her parents’ restaurants, and graduated in 2010 from the University of Washington in Seattle with a B.A. in Latin American Studies.
 While at the University of Washington, she studied Portuguese abroad in Rio de Janeiro.
 She also conducted research on the implications of the suit filed by the Pacific Rim mining company against El Salvador under the U.S.-Central America Free Trade Agreement (CAFTA) for not approving a mining license.
 Lela helped coordinate the 2010 and 2011 Letelier-Moffitt Human Rights Awards ceremonies at the Institute for Policy Studies, and has assisted with coordinating and writing for the IPS Project for Promoting Resource Rights in the Global Economy.
-She was in the department of Cabañas in El Salvador in March of 2012 as an observer to the mid-term elections.
+She was in the department of Cabañas in El Salvador in March of 2012 as an observer to the country’s mid-term elections.
 Lela is fluent in Spanish and proficient in Portuguese.